TaylorResearchLab/CFDIKG/Tutorials/CFDE_Sept2022_Demonstration/README.md

 d.CODE AS Glycan
 ```

 Question 2: Given a subject ID in KF, find all the HPO terms for  that patient, and then find all genes associated with those HPO terms, then  find all cis-eQTLs related to those genes.
-Note that this query is not returning variants actually found within the subject, but rather potential locations to test for variants,  given the phenotypes associated with the subject.
+Note that this query is not returning variants within the subject genotype, but rather potential genomic locations to test for variants.

 ```graphql
 WITH 'PT_1J582GQE' AS KF_ID